"Write hard and clear about what hurts."

-2. Clarifying thoughts and feelings deepens your connection to your deeper preferences, dreams and goals.
+2. Clarifying thoughts and feelings deepens your connection to your deeper preferences, needs and goals.

-3. Knowing yourself better through daily writing will help you to better discern what situations and people feel toxic to you.
+3. Knowing yourself better through daily writing will help you to better discern what situations and people feel healthy and toxic to you.

-4. Writing about intensely charged thoughts helps to release stress, and release painful emotions.
+4. Writing about intensely charged thoughts helps to release stress and painful emotions.